MC-RhettW/laravel-signalwire-notification-channel/README.md

 ## Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information on recent changes.
+Please see the [CHANGELOG](CHANGELOG.md) for more information on recent changes.
 We try to include both MCDev and upstream change notes.

 ## Contributing

-Code contributions and feature ideas are welcome!
-Please see [CONTRIBUTING](.github/CONTRIBUTING.md) for details.
+Code contributions, bug reports and feature ideas are welcome.
+Please see the [CONTRIBUTING](.github/CONTRIBUTING.md) page for more information.

-## Security Vulnerabilities
+## Security

-Please review [our security policy](.github/SECURITY.md) on how to report security vulnerabilities.
+Please see this project [security page on Github](../../security/policy) for security notices and vulnerability reporting information.

 ## License

-This package is published under the MIT License (MIT) and intended to be free to use in both commercial and non-commercial projects.
+This is an open-source package is released under the MIT License (MIT).
+It is free to use in both commercial and non-commercial projects.

 Please see the [LICENSE](LICENSE.md) document for more information.